Dynamical symmetry breaking in geometrodynamics: The Reissner-Nordstr o m geometry as an example

 There are also discrete transformations of vectors $(U^{\alpha},\:V^{\alpha})$ on blade one, see reference \cite{A}.
 The rotation of the two tetrad vectors $(Z^{\alpha},\:W^{\alpha})$ on blade two, given in (\ref{Z}-\ref{W}), by the ``angle'' $\varphi$, can be expressed as,

-It is a simple exercise in algebra to see that the equalities $U^{[\alpha}_{(\phi)}\:V^{\beta]}_{(\phi)} = U^{[\alpha}\:V^{\beta]}$ and $Z^{[\alpha}_{(\varphi)}\:W^{\beta]}_{(\varphi)} = Z^{[\alpha}\:W^{\beta]}$ are true.
+A simple algebraic exercise can show us that the equalities $U^{[\alpha}_{(\phi)}\:V^{\beta]}_{(\phi)} = U^{[\alpha}\:V^{\beta]}$ and $Z^{[\alpha}_{(\varphi)}\:W^{\beta]}_{(\varphi)} = Z^{[\alpha}\:W^{\beta]}$ are true.
 These equalities are telling us that these antisymmetric tetrad objects are gauge invariant.
-We remind ourselves that it was proved in manuscript \cite{A} that the group of local electromagnetic gauge transformations is isomorphic to the local group LB1 of boosts plus discrete transformations on blade one, and independently to LB2, the local group of spatial rotations on blade two.
+As a reminder we can state that in manuscript \cite{A} it was proven that the group of local electromagnetic gauge transformations is isomorphic to the local group LB1 of boosts plus discrete transformations on blade one, and independently to LB2, the local group of spatial rotations on blade two.
 Equations (\ref{UT}-\ref{VT}) represent a local electromagnetic gauge transformation of the vectors $(U^{\alpha}, V^{\alpha})$.
-Equations (\ref{ZT}-\ref{WT}) represent a local electromagnetic gauge transformation of the vectors $(Z^{\alpha}, W^{\alpha})$.
+While equations (\ref{ZT}-\ref{WT}) represent a local electromagnetic gauge transformation of the vectors $(Z^{\alpha}, W^{\alpha})$.
 Written in terms of these tetrad vectors, the electromagnetic field is,